isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

         * after reading this value.
         *
         * When the mapping is PROT_WRITE the @data_tail value should be
-        * written by userspace to reflect the last read data, after issueing
+        * written by userspace to reflect the last read data, after issuing
         * an smp_mb() to separate the data read from the ->data_tail store.
         * In this case the kernel will not over-write unread data.
         *